KrisJackson/BuildSwiftly/BuildSwiftly/Components/Components-README.md

 **More components coming soon.
 This document show be updated when necessary.**

 * Authentication - ***Firestore***: This folder contains components for authenticating, verifiying, and referencing a user and their respective data
+* Push Notifications - ***Firebase Cloud Messaging***: This folder contains components for sending push notifications from a sender to a receiver